sailfish009/openstructure/modules/mol/base/doc/entity.rst

      Where ``CHAINTYPE_N_CHAINTYPES`` holds the number of different types available.

+  .. attribute:: description

+     Details about the chain.
+Not categorised, just text.

   .. attribute:: residues

      List of all residues of this chain.
 The residues are sorted from N- to